Tennis Canada: Tournaments

 Tennis Canada owns and operates the Canadian Open (marketed as the National Bank Open Presented by Rogers since 2021), a joint men's and women's competition which attracts the top players in the world.
 For men, the Canadian Open is a Masters 1000 event on the Association of Tennis Professionals (ATP) tour; for women, it is a WTA 1000 event on the Women's Tennis Association (WTA) tour.
 In even-numbered years, the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in odd-numbered years.

-Tennis Canada also owns and operates six ATP Challenger Tour tournaments in Drummondville, Winnipeg, Gatineau, Granby, Vancouver, and Calgary; and several lower-level ITF-sanctioned professional tournaments for men and women.
+Tennis Canada also owns and operates six ATP Challenger Tour tournaments in Drummondville, Winnipeg, Gatineau, Granby, Vancouver, and Calgary; and several lower-level World Tennis-sanctioned professional tournaments for men and women.

 At the junior level, Tennis Canada operates eight junior national championships for Canadian juniors each year, including both indoor and outdoor events in four age categories: under-12, under-14, under-16, and under-18.
-They also host several ITF-sanctioned junior tournaments from Grade 1 (Note: ITF-sanctioned junior tournaments are graded.
+They also host several World Tennis-sanctioned junior tournaments from Grade 1 (Note: World Tennis-sanctioned junior tournaments are graded.
 Grade A is the highest level, including junior Grand Slams and a few others.
 This is followed by Grade 1, Grade 2, Grade 3, Grade 4, and Grade 5 (the lowest level).) to Grade 5 open to international players.
 The largest of these is the Grade 1 level Canadian Open Junior Tennis Championships held in Repentigny, Quebec.